Bitcoin’s Energy Usage Isn’t a Problem. Here’s Why.

-So, at any given time, there are millions of bitcoin mining machines around the world looking to solve the puzzle and create the next block, and there’s a natural feedback mechanism to ensure that blocks are created on average every ten minutes, regardless of how many miners are on the network.
+So, at any given time, millions of Bitcoin mining machines worldwide are looking to solve the puzzle and create the next block.
+There’s a natural feedback mechanism to ensure that blocks are created on average every ten minutes, regardless of how many miners are on the network.

 If a miner creates an invalid block, meaning one that doesn’t conform to the consensus rules of the node network, the network discards it.
 If two miners produce a valid block at around the same time, the winner will be decided by which one gets found by the rest of the network first and has another block produced and added onto it, becoming the longer (and thus official) blockchain.

-The more energy that Bitcoin’s network uses, the more secure it is against most types of attacks.
-Many of the tiny non-Bitcoin blockchains have been victims of 51% attacks, where a single entity temporarily or permanently gains control of over 51% of the processing power on the network, and uses that majority of processing power to re-organize blocks and perform double-spend transactions (which is essentially theft).
+The more energy Bitcoin’s network uses, the more secure it is against most attacks.
+Many of the tiny non-Bitcoin blockchains have been victims of 51% attacks, where a single entity temporarily or permanently gains control of over 51% of the processing power on the network and uses that majority of processing power to re-organize blocks and performs double-spend transactions (which is essentially theft).

 This chart, for example, shows Bitcoin’s network processing power compared to the processing power of some of its hard fork copycats:

-Both of those other blockchains only have 1 – 2% or less of the Bitcoin network’s total processing power, and have been hit by malicious block re-orgs.
-In fact, if just 2% of bitcoin miners decide to do a 51% attack on either of those two hard forks, they can.
-The same is not true for the other direction, since it is the Bitcoin network that has a far larger network of miners and energy usage than them, by two orders of magnitude.
+Both of those other blockchains only have 1 — 2% or less of the Bitcoin network’s total processing power and have been hit by malicious block re-orgs.
+In fact, if just 2% of Bitcoin miners decide to do a 51% attack on either of those two hard forks, they can.
+The same is not true for the other direction since the Bitcoin network has a far larger network of miners and energy usage than them, by two orders of magnitude.

 The same is true if I made a poor mimic of Twitter or something.
 I could make it look like Twitter, but it wouldn’t really be Twitter, full of users and developers.

-When Bitcoin was created, it was designed so that every ten minutes when a miner produces a new block of transactions, the miner that produced it earns 50 bitcoins.
-After four years, it was pre-programmed to drop to 25 new bitcoins per block.
-Four years later, it was 12.5 bitcoins per block.
-Four years after that, in the current era, it’s down to 6.25 bitcoins per block.
+When Bitcoin was created, it was designed so that every ten minutes, when a miner produces a new block of transactions, the miner that produced it earns 50 Bitcoins.
+After four years, it was pre-programmed to drop to 25 new Bitcoins per block.
+Four years later, it was 12.5 Bitcoins per block.
+Four years after that, it’s down to 6.25 Bitcoins per block in the current era.

 However, miners also earn transaction fees.
 Senders pay transaction fees, denominated in fractional bitcoin, to ensure their transaction gets into the blockchain in a timely manner.